Christianity in Hong Kong: Welfare and social services

 In 1955, the Catholic Diocesan started to provide different kind of social welfare to Hong Kong.
 For example, hospitals and clinics, creches, homes for the aged and blind girls.
 Starting from 1960s, the Catholics tried to provide services in more areas such as orphanages, noodle units, bakeries, milk conversion units, women rehabilitation institutes and vocational & trade training courses.
 In the 1970s, the Catholic Diocesan started to focus on specific areas and terminated some of the factory units.
 In 2018, the Catholics were still providing services in medical aspect, nurseries & child care centers, elderly & youth services and Caritas social family services center.
 In the Catholic community, Caritas is the official social welfare arm of the Church in Hong Kong.
 These services are open to all people.
 Indeed, 95 per cent of those who have benefited from the wide range of services provided by the diocese are not Catholics.
-"The Catholic French Sisters of St. Paul de Chartres" was one of the first orphanage and elderly home was established in 1848.
+"The Catholic French Sisters of St. Paul de Chartres" was one of the first orphanage and elderly homes, established in 1848.

 In protestant communities, Hong Kong Sheng Kung Hui has been responsive to social needs, by providing a wide array of social services, aiming at achieving a fair, just and loving society.
 At present, many social service organisations and social service models in Hong Kong were those initiated and promoted by the Church.
 Services provided by the Church are multi-faceted, including services for family and child-care, children and youth, the elderly, rehabilitation service, community development service and other supportive services.
 There are more than 230 units providing social service run by Hong Kong Sheng Kung Hui at present.

 Education

 Prior to 1841, the territory known today as Hong Kong had been an extension of Imperial China for many centuries.
 The changes would come with the arrival of the British colonialisation in 1841.
 At first Hong Kong's education came from Protestant and Catholic missionaries who provided social services.
 Italian missionaries began to provide boy-only education to British and Chinese youth in 1843.
-In 1953, there were 81 Catholic school and served 28,610 students.
+In 1953, there were 81 Catholic schools and served 28,610 students.
 The school's number starting to increase till 1979.
-In 1979, there were 318 Catholic school and served over 280,000 students.
-After the booming period, the number of the school slightly decreased to 270 while the student number kept increased to over 300,000.
-The peak shows in 1995, there were 327 Catholic school and served about 290,000 students.
-The number of the Catholic school decreased to 248 in 2018 and served over 140,000 students.
+In 1979, there were 318 Catholic schools and served over 280,000 students.
+After the booming period, the number of the schools slightly decreased to 270 while the student number kept increased to over 300,000.
+The peak showed in 1995, there were 327 Catholic schools and served about 290,000 students.
+The number of the Catholic schools decreased to 248 in 2018 and served over 140,000 students.